The luminosity function and clustering of bright quasars in the FLAMINGO cosmological simulations: Discussion

 The QHMFs in \cref{fig:qhmf} show a relatively consistent evolution with both redshift and luminosity.
 At high $z$, the distributions show a clear peak in halo mass and a relatively narrow window in possible halo hosts, with a definite log-normal shape.
 Beyond cosmic noon, the QHMFs become much broader for all luminosity thresholds, with the $z=0.2$ case showing a large range of candidate quasar hosts and skewed as well as possibly multimodal distributions.

 The luminosity dependence of the QHMFs depends strongly on whether scatter is added to the simulated quasar luminosities.
-For the case without any additional scatter, the peak of the QHMF (which primarily determines the clustering strength of quasars) is a highly non-linear function of the luminosity threshold $L_\mathrm{bol, thr}$.
+In particular, for high luminosity thresholds, the shapes of the QHMFs differ markedly between the ``with'' and ``without'' scatter cases, as is evident from \cref{fig:qhmf}.
+This difference arises because the Eddington bias becomes increasingly important toward the bright end, promoting lower-mass haloes into the luminous quasar population when scatter is included.
+Moreover, for the case without any additional scatter, the peak of the QHMF (which primarily determines the clustering strength of quasars) is a highly non-linear function of the luminosity threshold $L_\mathrm{bol, thr}$.
 In particular, lower thresholds $L_\mathrm{bol, thr}\lesssim10^{45}\,\ergs$ correspond to similar QHMF distributions broadly peaking at $M_\mathrm{halo}\approx10^{12}-10^{12.5}\,\msun$, in general agreement with observational constraints \citep[e.g.,][]{arita2023}.
 For larger luminosity thresholds, however, the peak rapidly shifts to much larger halo masses, reaching values as high as $M_\mathrm{halo}\approx10^{13}-10^{13.5}\,\msun$ for the brightest threshold considered ($L_\mathrm{bol, thr}=10^{46.5}\,\ergs$).
 This implies a rapid increase in clustering with luminosity for the bright quasar population.
 Interestingly, such rapid evolution would imply a strong clustering of bright quasars, in line with that measured by \citet{Shen_2006} at $z\approx4$.
 Indeed, the QHMF we find for the brightest luminosity threshold at $z\approx4$ is similar to that derived in \citet{pizzati2024a} by matching the \citet{Shen_2006} constraints. \citet{pizzati2025} also predict a significant dependence of clustering on luminosity at high $z$ based on their modeling of the \citet{Shen_2006} observations: their faint-quasar QHMF agrees well with our findings for the same redshift and $L_\mathrm{bol, thr}$ (dashed green line).
 However, we caution that the number of bright quasars in the case with no added scatter is much lower in FLAMINGO than what observations predict\footnote{For this reason, it was not possible to compute a clustering signal for the bright quasar population in the no-scatter case, and the only predictions reported in Fig.~\ref{fig:clustering} are obtained by setting a lower luminosity threshold to include the more abundant fainter quasar population.}, so the strong dependence of the QHMF on luminosity at the bright end may be driven by small samples of quasars living in highly biased environments, and not reflect the actual distribution of the entire sample of luminous quasars found in observations.